TonyZhangND/GoOvid/README.md

 ### Agents

 Agents are the fundamental building blocks of GoOvid.
-Specifically, an agent is a self-contained state machine that transitions in response to messages it receives and may produce output messages for other agents.
+Specifically, an **agent** is a self-contained state machine that transitions in response to messages it receives and may produce output messages for other agents.
 Services are implemented by an agent or a group of agents.
-For instance, a KVS agent could implement a monolithic key-value store;
-an Acceptor agent could implement a paxos acceptor; and together a group of Learner, Leader and Acceptor agents could implement Paxos.
+For instance, a single KVS agent could implement a monolithic, non-fault- tolerant key-value store; an Acceptor agent could implement a paxos acceptor; and together a group of Learner, Leader and Acceptor agents could implement a distributed, fault-tolerant key-value store using the Paxos protocol.

 The type of agents currently implemented in this repository includes: